pciang/Survive/README.md

 * Press 'Z' key to use spell
 * Press spacebar button to start a new game or restart a game

+### Changelog (3rd Feb 2015): <sup>(New!)</sup>
+* Dot now requires 2s to take full form (player may pass through safely)
+* Dot collision radius reduced from 10px to 8px
+* Fixed strange item collision size
+  * Item collision size is reduced from 20px to 16px
+  * Item icon is enlarged from 24px to 36px
+  * Item collision circle is approximately in the middle of the '?'
+* The player now has its physics
+  * Player's acceleration is 600px per sec^2
+  * Player's deceleration is 250px per sec^2
+  * Player's maxed velocity is reduced from 325px/s to 250px/s
+  * Player's rotational speed is increased from 180deg/s to 270deg/s
+* Inverse trigonometric functions such as asin and acos are precomputed beforehand

+### Tips
+* Dot requires 2s to take form (player may pass through safely)
+* Frozen dot does not move for 6s (does not kill player too)
+* Dot travels at 125px per second
+* Item ('?') spawns every 5s, and lasts for only 10s
+* Blade radius is 50px, it spins 540 degree per second
+* Blade rotation is independent of player
+* Frost affects 300px radius around casting point

 ### Changelog (1st Feb 2015):
 * Maximum number of dots increased from 200 to 400
 * Dot always spawn at random location every 0.75s